The Temple of Elemental Evil: Plot summary

 In the module T1 The Village of Hommlet, the player characters must defeat the raiders operating out of a ruined fort nearby, and thereafter the characters can use Hommlet as a base for their adventures.
-The adventure begins in the eponymous village of Hommlet, situated near the site of a past battle against evil forces operating from the Temple.
+The adventure begins in the village of Hommlet, situated near the site of a past battle against evil forces operating from the Temple.
 The adventurers travel through Hommlet and are drawn into a web of conspiracy and deception.

 The module is intended for first-level characters, who begin the adventure "weary, weak, and practically void of money".
 They travel to a town with a reputation as having a great opportunity to earn fortunes and to defeat enemy creatures, but also to lose one's life.
 While the town initially appears hospitable, the characters soon learn that many of its inhabitants are powerful spies for minions of evil.

 The T1 adventure stands alone, but also forms the first part of T1–4.
 In The Temple of Elemental Evil, the characters begin at a low level, and after establishing themselves in Hommlet, they explore the vast dungeons beneath the Temple, thereby earning experience.
 T1 culminates in a ruined moathouse where agents secretly plan to re-enter the Temple and free the demoness Zuggtmoy, imprisoned therein.
 The Village of Hommlet module has been described as a beginner's scenario, which starts in the village, and leads to a nearby dungeon, while The Temple of Elemental Evil continues the adventure.
 In the next section, T2, the adventurers move on to the nearby village of Nulb to confront several nefarious opponents, including agents from the Temple.
 Based on the outcome of these encounters, the player characters can then enter the Temple itself to interact with its many denizens and test their mettle against Zuggtmoy herself.